friedricherbs/CarND-P4-Project-Advanced-Lane-Finding/README.md

 ###Pipeline (single images)

-####1.
-Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The first step in the pipeline in [lane_detection.py](https://github.com/friedricherbs/CarND-P4-Project-Advanced-Lane-Finding/blob/master/lane_detection.py) in line 278 is to use the calibration and distortion coefficients found in the calibration phase to undistort the original image.
+Therefore again the OpenCV function cv2.undistort() is used.
+An example image is shown here:

 ![alt text][image2]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+The differences are particularly visible at the image borders due to radial distortion.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+As next step, I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 28 and 32 in [threshold.py](https://github.com/friedricherbs/CarND-P4-Project-Advanced-Lane-Finding/blob/master/threshold.py)).
+Before the thresholding, the image is converted to the more illumination invariant S channel of HLS color space for the color thresholding (line 15 and 16) and to grayscale (line 19) before applying a Sobel filter mask (line 22).
+Here's an example of my output for this step:

 ![alt text][image3]